top of page

 What are your rates?

+My full rate is $140/hr.
 My sliding scale rate ranges from $85-$130/hr, and is calculated based on the payer’s annual household income and household size.
-This scale is for clients who cannot afford to pay current market rates of psychotherapy or clients who have inadequate health insurance coverage.

 What forms of payment do you accept?

 All major credit cards, as well as FSA/HSA.
-Superbills are available upon request.

 How long are appointments?